• Home

 Power Up

-To start things off you will need to turn on your Mac.
-The placement of the power button depends on the Mac model you own.
+To start using your Mac, you'll need to power it up.
+The location of the power button depends on the Mac model and particular revision that you own.

 Shut Down